Vyral/anne-stewart-blog/_posts/2016-10-31-what-is-the-current-state-of-the-portland-market.md

 {% include youtube.html %}

-I get asked all the time how the Portland market is doing, so I figured I should give you an update on what I’m seeing in our real estate market right now.
+I get asked all the time how the Portland market is doing, so I wanted to give you an update on what I’m seeing in our real estate market right now.

 **We’re coming off two to three years of really solid appreciation.** Sellers have been able to sell their homes quickly and sell them for a high price.
 Earlier in 2016, we had as little as 1.3 months of inventory.
 That figure has risen slightly to 1.9 months, but that still keeps us in a strong seller’s market.
 For reference, a “balanced” market has an inventory of around six months.